 MCLEANSBORO CITY COUNCIL

-The renewal of the intergovernmental agreement with the Hamilton County Sheriff’s Department for general dispatch was tabled for further discussions.
+Renewal of the intergovernmental agreement with the Hamilton County Sheriff’s Department for central dispatch was tabled as negotiations are still ongoing.

 They approved a recommendation from the Hamilton County Economic Development Commission to use TIF money for improving the facades of the buildings on the square, which could be an incentive for businesses to move there.

 A resolution for just over $73,000 in motor fuel tax expenditures was agreed to for oiling and chipping or resealing of streets, including curb and gutter work.

 Council decided to modify the TIF agreement with Don and Ann Burke for their property at 405 West St Charles Street.
 Due to a clerical error by the county no TIF funds were available.
 The City will meet with the Burkes to work out the details.